linux-application-whitelisting/fapolicyd/README.md

 running a script or someone typing things in by hand.
 The aim at this point is to check that any programs it calls meets the policy.

+If on startup you find that the database has a miscompare every single time, then you probably have some i686 rpms which is causing duplicate entries where the sha256 hash is different.
+To fix, remove the offending i686 rpm.

 If for some reason rpm database errors are detected, you may need to do the following: